Jamiroquai: Musical style and influences

 Kay is the primary songwriter of Jamiroquai.
 When composing, he sings melodies and beats for band members to transcribe to their instrumentation.
-The band relies on analog sounds, such as running keyboards through vintage effects pedals "to get the warmth and the clarity of those instruments".
+The band relies on analogue sounds, such as running keyboards through vintage effects pedals "to get the warmth and the clarity of those instruments".
 Parry Gettelman of the Orlando Sentinel described Kay's vocals as "not identifiably male or female, black or white".
-Other writers said Toby Smith's keyboard arrangements were "psychedelic and soulful", and compared Stuart Zender's bass playing to the work of Marcus Miller.
+Other writers said Toby Smith's keyboard arrangements were "psychedelic and soulful", comparing Stuart Zender's bass playing to the work of Marcus Miller.
 Wallis Buchanan on didgeridoo was met with either praise or annoyance from critics.

 Kay was influenced by Roy Ayers, Herbie Hancock, Lou Donaldson, Grant Green, Sly Stone, Gil Scott-Heron, and hip-hop and its culture.
 He was introduced to much of these influences by British club DJs within the rare groove scene in the 1980s.
 "I'd been into Stevie and all that...
 Then I got into the JBs, Maceo Parker and the Meters...
-I decided around that time to try to make music built around those loose, open grooves."
-A 2003 compilation titled Late Night Tales: Jamiroquai under Azuli Records, also contains a selection of some of the band's late 1970s R&B, disco and quiet storm influences.
+I decided around that time to try to make music built around those loose, open grooves".
+A 2003 compilation titled Late Night Tales: Jamiroquai under Azuli Records also contains a selection of some of the band's late 1970s R&B, disco and quiet storm influences.
 Kay and the group have been compared to Stevie Wonder, with some critics accusing the band of copying black artists.
 In response, Kay said "we never tried to hide our influences".
 The band references them as Kay maintained Jamiroquai's own sound: "it's about the style of music you aim for, not the exact sound.
-If you just sample Barry White or Sly Stone, that's one thing; to get their spirit is different."
+If you just sample Barry White or Sly Stone, that's one thing; to get their spirit is different".